rockyandtom/freegenie3/README.md

-# ShipAny Template One
+# Genie 3 Imagetovideo AI

-Ship Any AI SaaS Startups in hours.
+Transform your images into stunning videos with AI-powered technology.
+Create cinematic videos from static images in seconds.

 ![preview](preview.png)